paritytech/polkadot-sdk/bridges/modules/messages/README.md

 implementation.

-There's another thing to consider when implementing type for use in `pallet_message_lane::Config::LaneMessageVerifier`.
+There's another thing to consider when implementing type for use in `pallet_bridge_messages::Config::LaneMessageVerifier`.
 It is whether we treat all message lanes identically, or they'll have different sets of verification rules?
 For example, you may reserve lane#1 for messages coming from some 'wrapped-token' pallet - then you may verify in your implementation that the origin is associated with this pallet.
 Lane#2 may be reserved for 'system' messages and you may charge zero fee for such messages.
 You may have some rate limiting for messages sent over the lane#3.
-Or you may just verify the same rules set for all outbound messages - it is all up to the `pallet_message_lane::Config::LaneMessageVerifier` implementation.
+Or you may just verify the same rules set for all outbound messages - it is all up to the `pallet_bridge_messages::Config::LaneMessageVerifier` implementation.

-The last type is the `pallet_message_lane::Config::MessageDeliveryAndDispatchPayment`.
+The last type is the `pallet_bridge_messages::Config::MessageDeliveryAndDispatchPayment`.
 When all checks are made and we have decided to accept the message, we're calling the `pay_delivery_and_dispatch_fee()` callback, passing the corresponding argument of the `send_message` function.
 Later, when message delivery is confirmed, we're calling `pay_relayers_rewards()`